Skip to content

 Alliance for Automotive Innovation Statement on Maine Ballot Question 4 Result

-International Trade Commission Investigation of Certain Vehicle Parts and Components Statement on Maine’s Question 4 WASHINGTON, DC – Alliance for Automotive Innovation released the following statement on the results of Maine’s Question 4 ballot initiative.
-John Bozzella, president and CEO of Alliance for Automotive Innovation, said: “The Question 4 results are disappointing but hardly surprising.…
+House Committees Schedule Markups on Key Automotive Legislation Statement on Maine’s Question 4 WASHINGTON, DC – Alliance for Automotive Innovation released the following statement on the results of Maine’s Question 4 ballot initiative.
+John Bozzella, president and CEO of Alliance for Automotive Innovation, said: “The Question 4 results are disappointing but hardly surprising.
+Out-of-state, big-box…

 Read More